The rules of inheritance and hereditary traits in genetics.

 This was first observed by Gregor Mendel during his experiments on pea plants in the mid-1800s.
 He noticed that certain traits were inherited together – such as flower color and seed shape – while others seemed to be randomly mixed up between generations.
 This led him to formulate the law of independent assortment, which states that genes located on different chromosomes assort independently when forming gametes.

-In humans, this means that we all have two copies of every gene – one inherited from our mother and one from our father – but these alleles are randomly combined during fertilization so no two individuals are exactly alike!
-For example, if both parents carry an allele for blue eyes then there’s a 50% chance their child will also have blue eyes; however, if only one parent carries the allele then there’s still a 25% chance their child will inherit it too!
-Even more interestingly, some genetic diseases require multiple alleles to be present before symptoms appear – making them much rarer than single-allele disorders like cystic fibrosis or Huntington’s disease.
+In humans, this means that we all have two copies of every gene – one inherited from our mother and one from our father – but these alleles are randomly combined during fertilization so no two individuals are exactly alike – with the exception of identical twins, triplets and so on.
+Interestingly, some genetic diseases require multiple alleles to be present before symptoms appear – making them much rarer than single-allele disorders like cystic fibrosis or Huntington’s disease.

 The concept of dominance and recessiveness

 The concept of dominance and recessiveness is an important part of Mendelian genetics.
-Dominant alleles are expressed in the phenotype, while recessive alleles are masked by dominant ones.
+Dominant alleles are expressed in the phenotype – affecting the traits observable in an organism, while recessive alleles are masked by dominant ones and remain hidden.
 For example, if a person has one allele for brown eyes and one for blue eyes, then the brown eye allele will be expressed as it is dominant over the blue eye allele.
-This means that even though both alleles are present in their genome, only one will be visible in their phenotype.
+Even though both alleles are present in their genome, only one will affect the traits you see in an organism.

-Another interesting fact about dominance and recessiveness is that some traits can skip generations due to incomplete penetrance or expressivity.
+In addition to the effects of dominance and recessiveness, some traits can skip generations due to incomplete penetrance or expressivity.
 Incomplete penetrance occurs when a trait does not always appear even when its corresponding gene is present; this can happen if environmental factors play a role in expression or if multiple genes interact to produce the trait.
-Expressivity refers to how strongly a trait appears; sometimes two individuals with identical genotypes may have different phenotypes due to varying levels of expressivity.
+Expressivity refers to how strongly a trait appears.
+Sometimes two individuals with identical genotypes may have different phenotypes due to varying levels of expressivity.

 The relationship between genotype and phenotype